elmarmertens/CCMMshadowrateVAR-code/README.md

-# Replication files for „Forecasting with Shadow-Rate VARs“ by Carriero, Clark, Marcellino and Mertens (2024)
+# Replication package for „Forecasting with Shadow-Rate VARs“ by Carriero, Clark, Marcellino and Mertens (2024)

 - Andrea Carriero (Queen Mary University of London)
 - Todd Clark (Federal Reserve Bank of Cleveland)